 Do Dogs Need Glasses?

-Dogs are naturally nearsighted.
+I didn’t realize this until researching this topic but dogs are naturally nearsighted.
 In fact, they have terrible eyesight compared to humans.
 But can can dogs wear glasses?
+And do they make glasses for dogs?

 According to Psychology Today, researchers have found that dogs have 20/75 vision compared to humans with normal 20/20 vision.
 This means that an object a dog can barely recognize at 20 feet away is clear enough for a person with normal vision to identify at a distance of 75 feet.